TechHireWorkshops/Data-Structures-Java/README.md

 Using linear probing to deal with collisions means that in the case of a collision, we assign the next available index value to the key that caused the collision.
 With linear probing, we can only have hash tables of a certain size

 #### Chaining
 With chaining, each value in the hash table is an array.
 In the case of collisions, the colliding value is added to array at the index its key produces.
-This allows hash tables to grow to infinite size.
+This allows hash tables to grow past the number of indices in the table.

 ### Basic functions